14 Quick Stress Relievers For Women (Not Exercise or Sleep!)

 For a detailed progressive relaxation script to follow along, click here.

-The more you practice, the easier you’ll be able to relax when you’re stressed, and your adrenaline and mind are running a mile a minute.
+The more you practice, the easier you’ll be able to relax when stressed, and your adrenaline and mind are running a mile a minute.

 12. Love Your Pet.